tfius/scaffold-eth/SwarmMail README.md

 #### Arguments
 - `addr`, which is the address of the user whose sent messages are to be retrieved.

-### Function `getSubRequests(address addr)`
-This function returns an array of SubRequest struct objects representing the subscription requests of a given user with the address `addr`.
-The function is a public view function, which means it does not modify the state of the contract and can be called from any address.
-#### Arguments
-`addr`, which is the address of the user whose subscription requests are to be retrieved.

-### Function `getSubItemsCount(address addr)`
-This function returns the count of active subscription items of a given user with the address `addr`.
-The function is a public view function, which means it does not modify the state of the contract and can be called from any address.
-The function takes one argument `addr`, which is the address of the user whose active subscription items count is to be retrieved.
-An active subscription item is an item whose `validTill` property is greater than the current block timestamp.

-### Function `getSubItems(address addr, uint start, uint length)`
-This function returns an array of SubItem struct objects for a given user's active subscriptions.
-The function takes in three arguments,
-#### Arguments
-- `addr` which is the user's address,
-- `start` which is the starting index of the returned array, and
-- `length` which is the number of SubItems to be returned.

-If the user has no active subscriptions, the function returns an empty array.
-If the number of requested SubItems exceeds the total active subscriptions, the function returns only the available subscriptions.

-Internally, the function iterates through all SubItems in the user's subscription list to check if they are active, and then returns only the active subscriptions within the specified range.

-### Function `getSubItemBy(address addr, bytes32 subHash)`
-This function takes two arguments, addr which is the user's address and `subHash` which is the hash of the SubItem struct object to be retrieved.
-The function returns the SubItem struct object for the given hash if the subscription is active, and throws an error if the subscription is inactive or does not exist.

-Internally, the function checks if the SubItem is active by comparing the `validTill` property of the `SubItem` with the current timestamp.
-If the subscription is active, the function returns the `SubItem`.

-### Function `getAllSubItems(address addr)`
-This function returns an array of all the `SubItem` struct objects for a given user, including both `active` and `inactive` subscriptions.
-The function takes in one argument,
-#### Arguments
-`addr` which is the user's address.

-Internally, the function iterates through all SubItems in the user's subscription list and sets the `unlockKeyLocation` property to bytes32(0) for active subscriptions and inactive subscriptions.
-The function then returns the updated array of all `SubItems`.

 ### Function `getInboxAt(address addr, uint index)` public view returns (Email memory)
 Returns the Email object located at the given index of the inboxEmails array for the specified addr user.